sherrysack/leetcode-memo/Web development.md

 }
 ```

-When Angular parses the property syntax in a template, it is going to find either a match on a known DOM property named for an element OR a property decorated by the INPUT decorator.
+When Angular parses the property syntax in a template, it is going to find either a match on a known DOM property named for an element OR a proaperty decorated by the INPUT decorator.
 The DOM has built-in properties on existing elements.
 Components you create do not.